dennisklappe/Rep5x/tools/README.md

 ## Development

 Each tool is self-contained with HTML, CSS, and JavaScript files for easy deployment and maintenance.
-Tools use modern web standards and are optimised for both desktop and mobile devices.